bjorn-helgaas/Nightingale/README.md

 - [AirFanta Pro](https://www.amazon.com/AirFanta-based-Rosenthal-Purifier-3813ft2/dp/B0CJTYWQBT): Amazingly powerful and compact design using custom filters and PC fans, the 3Pro gets 430 CFM at full speed.
 It has a configurable adapter, which means if you don't mind the noise, you can crank it to max.
 However, if you want to limit the noise, you can lower the power.
 Importantly, this purifier is extremely portable -- you can pack it up inside a suitcase and take it with you.
 It's an absolute steal at $150, especially considering the amazing cleaning power.
 I own several of these and enthusiastically recommend them to others.
 In particular, in schools where noise might not be as much of an issue (e.g., cafeteria, common areas), I think this is likely the best bang-for-the-buck.
 In classrooms, you can also purchase two of them and turn them to half speed.

 - [CleanAirKits](https://www.cleanairkits.com/): The original DIY purifier kit builders, they offer many kit models with a lot of cleaning power using ultra-quiet PC fans.
 They've researched a ton of different PC fans and identified the good ones.
 I own several Tower of Power models and have recommended them often to friends.
-In fact, a luggable protects my dad when he's in the office meeting people.
+In fact, a Luggable protects my dad when he's in the office meeting people.

 - My friend Tony, who recommended I check out aluminum frames for air purifiers and provided feedback.